grievelous/Hybrid-Mobile-App-Development/README.md

 ~ <a href="https://www.coursera.org/learn/hybrid-mobile-development/home/welcome" >The Hong Kong University of Science and Technology, course 4 on the Full-stack Developer program. </a>
 ----------------------------
 <strong>This course is mainly focused on developing <br>
-and deploy a mobile app version of the restaurant <br>
+and deploying a mobile app version of the restaurant <br>
 website called: <br>
 - conFusion!</strong>